 Except for Peter Lorange, who is an officer of our subsidiary companies, officers who also serve as directors will not receive compensation for their services as directors.
-In January 2009, the board of directors approved additional compensation for Peter Lorange in recognition of his ongoing service as a director and officer of our subsidiaries.
-Mr. Lorange received \$5,000 in additional compensation for the year ended December 31, 2008 and will receive \$5,000 in additional compensation additional compensation additional compensation for the serves as a director and officer of our subsidiaries.
+Mr. Lorange receives \$5,000 of additional compensation per year payable in quarterly installments in recognition of his ongoing service as a director and officer of our subsidiaries.